PhysioMSK

 Frozen shoulder will typically progress through 3 distinct stages.
 Understanding the timeline of the condition is crucial because treatment is tailored to the specific stage you are in.

-Stage 1: The 'Freezing' Stage (The Painful Phase) The defining symptom of this initial stage is pain.
+The defining symptom of this initial stage is pain.
 The shoulder becomes increasingly painful with movement, and the pain can be severe, especially at night, often disrupting sleep.
 This intense pain is due to active inflammation in the joint capsule.
-While the name "frozen shoulder" might sound minor, the pain during this phase can be one of the most significant in musculoskeletal medicine.
+While the name “frozen shoulder” might sound minor, the pain during this phase can be one of the most significant in musculoskeletal medicine.
 This stage can last anywhere from one to six months.

-Stage 2: The 'Frozen' Stage (The Stiff Phase) During this stage, the intense pain begins to subside, which is often a significant relief.
+During this stage, the intense pain begins to subside, which is often a significant relief.
 However, as the inflammation settles, the capsule becomes fibrotic and tight, leading to profound stiffness.
-You'll likely find it difficult to lift your arm away from your body, raise it overhead, or reach behind your back.
+You’ll likely find it difficult to lift your arm away from your body, raise it overhead, or reach behind your back.
 Everyday tasks like combing your hair, fastening a bra, or tucking in a shirt can become challenging.
 This is typically the longest stage, lasting an average of six to twelve months.

-Stage 3: The 'Thawing' Stage (The Recovery Phase) Finally, in the thawing stage, the stiffness gradually begins to resolve, and your range of motion starts to return.
+Finally, in the thawing stage, the stiffness gradually begins to resolve, and your range of motion starts to return.
 While this phase can take several months (or longer), most people experience a significant, if not complete, recovery over time.

 The entire journey of a frozen shoulder can take between one and three years.
 The good news is that it is a self-limiting condition for most, meaning it will eventually get better.